kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

 ---
-description: "Explains Kora scheduling for native and Quartz schedulers, fixed rate, fixed delay, one-shot and cron jobs, triggers, shutdown, and concurrency controls.
-Use when working with @ScheduleAtFixedRate, @ScheduleWithFixedDelay, @ScheduleOnce, @ScheduleWithCron, @ScheduleWithTrigger, @DisallowConcurrentExecution, SchedulingModule, QuartzModule."
+description: "Explains Kora scheduling for the JDK and Quartz schedulers, fixed rate, fixed delay, one-shot and cron jobs, triggers, graceful shutdown, and concurrency controls.
+Use when working with @ScheduleAtFixedRate, @ScheduleWithFixedDelay, @ScheduleOnce, @ScheduleWithCron, @ScheduleWithTrigger, @DisallowConcurrentExecution, @PersistJobDataAfterExecution, SchedulingJdkModule, SchedulingJdkExecutor, CronExpression, QuartzModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora scheduling for native and Quartz schedulers, fixed rate, fixed delay, one-shot and cron jobs, triggers, shutdown, and concurrency controls; key triggers include @ScheduleAtFixedRate, @ScheduleWithFixedDelay, @ScheduleOnce, @ScheduleWithCron, @ScheduleWithTrigger, @DisallowConcurrentExecution, SchedulingModule, QuartzModule."
+  use_when: "Use this file for Kora docs or implementation questions about Kora scheduling for the JDK and Quartz schedulers, fixed rate, fixed delay, one-shot and cron jobs, triggers, graceful shutdown, and concurrency controls; key triggers include @ScheduleAtFixedRate, @ScheduleWithFixedDelay, @ScheduleOnce, @ScheduleWithCron, @ScheduleWithTrigger, @DisallowConcurrentExecution, @PersistJobDataAfterExecution, SchedulingJdkModule, SchedulingJdkExecutor, CronExpression, QuartzModule."
 ---

 The Kora scheduling module allows application methods to run on a schedule in a declarative style through annotations.
 At compile time, Kora generates task components and connects them to the selected scheduling mechanism.

-Two options are available: the native scheduler based on `ScheduledExecutorService` from the `JDK`, and the scheduler based on `Quartz`.
+Two options are available: the `JDK` scheduler based on `ScheduledExecutorService`, and the scheduler based on `Quartz`.
+Both support `cron` expressions.
-The native option is suitable for simple periodic tasks inside one application, while `Quartz` is useful for `cron` expressions, custom `Trigger` instances, and additional task execution rules.
+The `JDK` scheduler covers periodic and `cron` tasks inside a single application without extra dependencies, while `Quartz` adds custom `Trigger` instances, a pluggable `JobStore`, per-task execution rules, and the Quartz `cron` dialect with its `L`, `W` and `#` modifiers.

-## Native Scheduler { #native }
+## JDK Scheduler { #native }

-The native scheduler uses the standard [ScheduledExecutorService](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html) that comes with the `JDK`.
+The `JDK` scheduler uses the standard [ScheduledExecutorService](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html) that comes with the `JDK`.

-Special annotations are used to create tasks through aspects, and they correspond to `ScheduledExecutorService` methods.
+Special annotations from the `io.koraframework.scheduling.jdk.annotation` package are used to create tasks:
-Annotation parameters match the parameters of the `scheduleAtFixedRate`, `scheduleWithFixedDelay`, and `schedule` methods.
+`@ScheduleAtFixedRate`, `@ScheduleWithFixedDelay`, `@ScheduleOnce` and `@ScheduleWithCron`.

 All annotations have the `config` parameter.
 If it is specified, parameter values are taken from the configuration at that path and have priority over annotation values.